Return to top

 ingredients for healthy low calorie meatless vegan hamburger helper recipe

-Sauté Aromatics: Heat oil in a large skillet on medium heat and sauté the onion and garlic until translucent.
+Saute aromatics: I heat oil in a large skillet and cook the onion and garlic until soft and fragrant.

 onions sauteeing in a pan